-“We often meet people in crisis situations in their life.
+Decision making under stress—“We often meet people in crisis situations in their life.
 Their behaviours and concerns are not long-term focused.
-Stress is high and their decision-making abilities are not at their best.”—Lynn Crump, Career and Employment Consultant, Government of Alberta
+Stress is high and their decision-making abilities are not at their best.”

 For income assistance recipients, the stress of financial hardship is often the most prominent part of their life.
 They tend to feel it as a “downward pull.”
 It may lead to family friction, misunderstandings among friends, loss of self-esteem, and an inability to provide for one’s family.

 Financial pressures for income support recipients are distinct from pressures experienced by displaced middle- or high-income earners.
 Income support recipients report enormous difficulty in meeting their families’ basic survival needs, such as food, clothing, and shelter.
 Lack of money for transportation and child care becomes a major concern when they begin to look for work.

 Duration of income support